Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 - More than 65.6% users will write the locations in their profile, although very few of them don't live on Earth according to that fact.
 - The numbers of positive and negative tweets are relatively close and stay low compared with neural tweet number.
 Unless emergency events happen, lines won't fluctuate acutely.

-## Technical Approach v1 (~ Aug 15)
+## Technical Approach - Version.2 ( ~ Aug 22)
+1. Build ETL pipelines based on stream processing using Kafka (In Progress)
+2. perform sentiment analysis using Spark Streaming (In Progress)

+## Orignal Development - Version.1 (Done)
 1. Extract streaming Twitter Data, preprocess data in Python, and load data into MySQL for storage
 2. Perform exploratory data analysis with Pandas & Seaborn to explore the insights
 3. Connect with Plotly for real-time interactive dashboard based on time series
-4. Deploy the front-end web app using Dash on Heroku (In Progress)
+4. Deploy the front-end web app using Dash on Heroku (Note: Dyno of Heroku itself can't allow streaming data, which needs to add further cluster to enable stream processing)

-## Next Version v2 ( ~ Aug 22)
-Build ETL pipelines based on stream processing using Kafka, and perform sentiment analysis using Spark Streaming

 ## Quick Demo